 But just AMP itself is not something that we have a ranking signal at the moment.

 You can view the relevant conversation below at 15:50 minutes:

 Before AMP’s launch, Google indicated that it might get a ranking boost.

-- This has not been implemented as at May 2017, but does indicate that they may consider it in the future.
+This has not been implemented as of May 2017 but indicates that they may consider it in the future.

 While John Mueller’s comment appears to be the latest comment on whether it is an SEO ranking factor, it does not tell the whole story.
-Back in December 2015, during a special news event covering the announcement a couple of useful pieces of information came out:
+Back in December 2015, during a special news event covering the announcement, a couple of valuable pieces of information came out:

 - They may get a ranking boost